-a.
-Once a student is enrolled in the school, the principal/administration and teachers will

-- insist on regular attendance.
+- a.
+Once a child is enrolled in the school as a student, it is the duty of the principal/administration and teachers to insist on regular attendance in order that the student can progress successfully through the curriculum.
 Neither the Diocese, the Office of Catholic Schools, the school, nor any of its employees are, however, responsible for ensuring actual attendance.
 This is the responsibility of the student's parent(s)/guardian(s). - b.
 Students in grades kindergarten through grade eight who miss ten or more days of the school year, whether excused or unexcused, and who have not satisfactorily completed the required work, may be considered for retention.
 Certification of absence by a physician is an exception to the ten-day limit.
 However, satisfactory completion of required work is still required.